What DevLearn Taught Us About The xAPI Adoption Curve

 Some of that work we will handle as an LRS provider.
 Some of the work will be done by the xAPI community continuing to improve on standard.
 And some of that work will be done by the platforms that want to bring their reporting capabilities up to scratch.

-To talk further about xAPI and/or Learning Locker and they can help transform your business please reach out any time.
+To talk further about xAPI and/or Learning Pool Learning Record Store and they can help transform your business please reach out any time.